HuYuzhang/HuYuzhang.github.io/index.md

 Hi, I'm Hu Yuzhang.
 I am currently pursuing a Master degree at Peking University, advised by Prof. Jiaying Liu.
 My research interests include video compression and image enhancement.
-I am also interested in football, cycling, hiking, mystery novels, geography, and the history of ancient East Asia.
+I am also interested in football, cycling, badminton, hiking, mystery novels, geography, and the history of ancient East Asia.
 You can contact me by mail: yuzhanghu@pku.edu.cn

 <!-- ### Markdown